Keto and Food Allergies vs Digestion Issues

 With intermittent fasting gaining popularity, it's worth exploring its potential benefits for gut health.
 Not only does this eating pattern help shed pounds, but it may also work wonders in reducing inflammation and promoting stem cell production in your digestive system.

 Fasting triggers a process called autophagy.
-It's like spring cleaning for cells where damaged components get broken down and recycled.
+It's a process where damaged cell components get broken down and recycled.
 Studies show that boosting autophagy can alleviate symptoms of inflammatory bowel disease (IBD).

 These cells play an essential role in maintaining healthy tissue by replenishing old or damaged ones.
 So essentially, intermittent fasting can potentially give your gut lining an overhaul.